Published: September 22, 2025 | Reading Time: 6 minutes

 The structure of the control word typically mirrors the instruction format used by the CPU.
 A standard control word may include the following fields:

-For example, a control word in a CPU with seven general-purpose registers might be organized as follows:
+For a CPU with seven general-purpose registers, a control word might be organized as follows:

 This totals to a 13-bit control word, where each group of bits acts as a binary selection input to the corresponding hardware component.